Abubokkor98/dream11-bpl-hub/README.md

 ### Choose Player Functionality

 - on Click "Choose Player" button ,  check if user have available coin or not. ----done
-- show an alert if user dont have available coin.  ----done
+- show an alert if user don't have available coin.  ----done
 - Otherwise, add the player to the selected players list. ----done

 ### Selected Players